hyeong01/Portfolio/README.md

 Founded a sports gear brand
 - Increased business efficiency by outsourcing and automation
-- Valuable opportunity to gain insight in starting and running a company
+- Gained an insight in starting and running a company
 - Sourced, designed, and marketed the product
 ##